-- Shotley Villa: Shotley Villa accommodates people with varying degrees of learning disabilities, mental health issues, sensory and physical disabilities.
+- Shotley Villa: Shotley Villa accommodates people with varying degrees of learning disabilities, sensory and physical disabilities.
 A full time table of activities are available for residents ranging from assisted work to social activities.

 - Les Alouettes: Les Alouettes provides care and support to individuals with physical and learning disabilities as well as mental health issues.
 This service supports those living in their own homes within the community.
 Every service user is actively supported with an individual care plan.